About US College Autism Project (USCAP)

 Support & Goals

 To assist this rising population, US Autism & Asperger Association (USAAA) formed the US College Autism Project (USCAP) in August of 2010.
-Marlo Payne Thurman, MS was appointed director for the USCAP initiative and has formulated both the mission and vision for the project.
-Committed to sharing information, connecting resources, providing training, and facilitating consultation and advocacy services to meet the needs of college students on the autism spectrum, USCAP listed its Goals for 2013.
+Marlo Payne Thurman, ABD, was appointed director for the USCAP initiative and has formulated both the mission and vision for the project.
+Committed to sharing information, connecting resources, providing training, and facilitating consultation and advocacy services to meet the needs of college students on the autism spectrum, USCAP listed its future goals.
 Learn More.

 Learn more about the USCAP uniquely tailored Curriculum where students on the spectrum come together with college staff, faculty, interested students, and supporting outside resources to not only learn more about all areas of the autism spectrum, but also to be able to implement a program that will ultimately create an opportunity for individuals on the autism spectrum to have a successful college and transition to work experience.
 The curriculum also includes a program designed for students who are siblings, classmates, friends, or significant others to those individuals affected by autism spectrum disorders.
 Learn More.